benruijl/cuba/README.md

 # Rust Cuba interface

-This library provides safe access to the Cuba integration library.
+This library provides safe access to the Cuba integration library (version 4.2.1).

 ## Example